Why is the Geneva Bible the only translation that I have found that translates Genesis 1:9 as God saide againe?

 The answer is that we cannot be confident.
 The word translated as “againe” does not occur in the Masoretic Hebrew text.
 Therefore, the translators added the word.
 It appears that they added the word “againe” since God had repeated His command, “Let there be . . .”
 The first time that God said, “Let there be . . .” was in Genesis 1:3.

 Then God said, Let there be light: and there was light.
 Genesis 1:3 (GNV)

 Then in Genesis 1:6, God said, “Let there be . . . ” a second time and the translators added “againe” at the beginning of that verse.

 Againe God said, Let there be a firmament in the middes of the waters: and let it separate the waters from the waters.
 Genesis 1:6 (GNV)

 Then they did it once more in Genesis 1:9.
 Then they stopped.

 It appears that the translators of the 1560 and 1599 Geneva Bible wanted to remind us that God was the Creator.
 He commanded light into existence in verse 3.
 Then He commanded an expanse in the water in verse 6.
 Apparently, the translators wanted us to know that God created again.
 Then God created again in verse 9 when He formed dry land.
-Evidently, they wanted the reader to be reminded that God was actively creating.
+Evidently, they wanted to emphasize to the reader to remind the reader that God was actively creating.